RIM-116 Rolling Airframe Missile: Development

 SeaRAM was developed in response to concerns about the performance of gun-based systems against modern supersonic sea-skimming anti-ship missiles.
 It was designed as a companion self-defense system to Phalanx.

 Service

 The RIM-116 is in service on several American and 30 German warships.
 All newly laid German Navy warships will be equipped with the RAM, such as the modern s, which mount two RAM launchers per ship.
-The Greek Navy has equipped the new Super Vita–class fast attack craft with the RAM.
+The Greek Navy has equipped the new Super Vita fast attack craft (also known as the Roussen-class) and the FDI frigates with the RAM.
 South Korea has signed license-production contracts for their navy's KDX-II, KDX-III, and s.

 U.S. Navy

 The U.S. Navy plans to purchase a total of about 1,600 RAMs and 115 launchers to equip 74 ships.
-The missile is currently active aboard s, s, s, s, ships, s, s, and littoral combat ships (LCS).
+The missile is currently active aboard s, s, s, s, ships, s, s, and Freedom-class littoral combat ships (LCS).